hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-aad.html.md

 5. In the "User Attributes & Claims" section, select the pencil and configure the following items:
     - **Name Identifier value:** `user.mail`
     ![Screenshot: Modifying the name identifier value.](./images/sso-aad-saml-user-claims-name-identifier.png)
-6. Still in the "User Attributes & Claims" page, configure a user claim to map which team a user belongs to.
-Under "Manage user claims" page, configure the following:
+6. Still in the "User Attributes & Claims" page, under "Manage user claims", configure a user claim to map the team a user belongs to:
     - **Name:** `MemberOf` (This is the default name for TFE's group [attribute][./attributes.html]; the name of this attribute can be changed in [TFE's SAML settings](./configuration.html) if necessary.)
     - **Source attribute:** (drop-down): user.assignedroles (Custom roles will be created in Azure Active Directory that will be used to map users and groups to TFE teams.)
     ![Screenshot: Add MemberOf claim](./images/sso-aad-saml-user-claims-memberof.png)